 “From unjustified closures to opening the door to privatisation, the Conservatives’ approach to correctional services is plagued by mismanagement,” said Rosane Dore Lefebvre, a New Democrat lawmaker and deputy spokeswoman for public safety issues, in an e-mailed statement.

-GEO Group’s revenue (GEO) has almost tripled over the last decade to $1.66 billion last year as it expanded the number of facilities it owns or manages.
-The Boca Raton, Florida-based company’s stock (GEO) has surged 39 percent this year even though Florida’s Senate rejected in February a plan to expand the state’s private-prison system.
+GEO Group’s revenue (GEO:US) has almost tripled over the last decade to $1.66 billion last year as it expanded the number of facilities it owns or manages.
+The Boca Raton, Florida-based company’s stock (GEO:US) has surged 39 percent this year even though Florida’s Senate rejected in February a plan to expand the state’s private-prison system.
 The shares fell 0.7 percent to $23.05 at 3:01 p.m. in New York after earlier rising as much as 1 percent.

 Government lobbying records and documents released under the Access to Information Act show Toews was lobbied by a consultant representing GEO Group in October, and company officials met two senior Public Safety officials in August to promote GEO Group’s services.

 GEO Group representatives met in August with Mary Campbell, director general of corrections and criminal justice at Public Safety, and Heather De Santis, director for North America in the department’s international affairs directorate.

 GEO Group chief executive officer George Zoley was scheduled to attend the meeting, according to e-mails released under the Access to Information Act.
 A spokesman for the company, Pablo Paez, declined to confirm if Zoley attended.
 “Our international services division regularly meets with officials from countries around the world in different forums,” he said in an e-mail.